 (What if verse 13 were the words of John?)

 There is another line of thinking debated among some scholars.
 So I think it is worth mentioning.

 This belief is based on the understanding that John 3:13 is not indicating that Jesus was on earth and in heaven at the same time, but rather that Jesus did not speak the words recorded in John 3:13.

 It is the belief that:

 Jesus stops speaking in verse 12 and the narrative starts with verse 13.
-The Companion Bible by Bullinger has notes that make a good case for the fact that Jesus’ speaking ends at verse 12 and John, the narrator, begins with verse 13.
-In fact, Bullinger lists seven different reasons for Jesus’ talking ending at verse thirteen.
+The Companion Bible by Bullinger has notes that make a good case for the fact that Jesus’ speaking ends at verse 12 and John, the narrator, begins at verse 13.
+In fact, Bullinger lists seven different reasons for Jesus’ talking ending in verse thirteen.

 Bullinger’s seven reasons are:

 1. Because the past tense of the Greek verbs that follow verse twelve indicate completed events.